NooredeenAjaj/Home-Safety-Monitoring/README.md

 in order to measure the lighting in the room , we will use a Light sensor.
 It can be used as a simple light sensor where the amount of light determines the output signal.
 It can be directly connected to an analog input on a microcontroller. see [datasheet](https://www.electrokit.com/uploads/productfile/41015/41015727_-_Photoresistor_Module.pdf)

+A Hall effect sensor for detecting magnetism.
+The sensor's output remains high as long as it is not in proximity to a magnet, and it pulls the output low when exposed to a magnetic field above a certain threshold. this sensor will  be placed nere by the door with a  magnet. see [datasheet](https://www.electrokit.com/uploads/productfile/41015/41015730_A314x-Datasheet.pdf) and the [user guide](https://www.electrokit.com/uploads/productfile/41015/41015730_-_Digital_Halleffect_Sensor.pdf).

 Additionally, we will require a breadboard and several jumpers to facilitate connections.
 A micro-USB cable is also necessary for connection to our computer, which will also function as our power source.